charmed-osm/5g-core/bundle/README.md

 pjsua --config-file alice.cfg --log-level=3
 ```

-Note: Peform the above steps to register another user say bob with IMS so that SIP calls
+Note: Peform the above steps in another server to register another user say bob
-can be tested between the two users.
+with IMS so that SIP calls can be tested between the two users.

 e.
 After registration of both users, press ‘m’ from UE application's alice
 and then press enter to initiate a SIP call.